blaisewf/rvc-cli/README.md

 ## RVC_CLI: Retrieval-based-Voice-Conversion Command Line Interface

-### Installation

 > [!NOTE]
 > The training section is currently under development
+### Installation

 Ensure you have the required Python packages installed by running (Python 3.9 is recommended):

 #### Windows
-Run the install.bat file to use a conda env, then start using `env/python main.py`
+Execute the install.bat file to activate a Conda environment.
+Subsequently, launch the application using `env/python main.py` instead of the conventional `python main.py` command.

 #### Linux
 ```bash